-Ground hornets unlike honeybees generally will not follow you too far.
+Ground hornets unlike honeybees will not follow you too far.
 Though unlike honeybees, hornets do not die after they sting or bite.
-They will continue to sting as long as they are on your body.
-Many people have or can develop an allergic reaction to the bees venom.
+They will continue to sting if they are on your body.
+Many people have or can develop an allergic reaction to the bee's venom.
 Centers for Disease Control and Prevention - CDC

 Wasps, Hornets, and Yellow Jacket's.
 The benefit's